-

 How does the government derive value from oil and gas resources (royalties/production sharing/taxes)?
 Are there any special tax deductions or incentives offered?

-As mentioned in our reply to question 3 above, in the case of lease agreements, the fee payable by the investor usually consists in royalties/lease fees (although payment in kind could also be agreed) whereas the production sharing contracts provide for the allocation of part of the extracted hydrocarbons to the State.
-In both cases, it may also be provided a bonus for the signing of the lease contract or the production sharing contract (signature bonus), or a production bonus, or an annual fee payable during the exploration and exploitation phase calculated on the basis of the area used by the contractor (surface fees).
+As mentioned in our reply to question 3 above, the fee payable by the investor typically consists in royalties/lease fees (although payment in kind could also be agreed) whereas the production sharing contracts provide for the allocation of part of the extracted hydrocarbons to the Greek State.
+In both cases, the agreements may also provide for a signing bonus payable upon execution of the lease contract or the production sharing contract, or a production bonus, or an annual surface fee payable during the exploration and exploitation phase calculated on the basis of the surface of the area used by the contractor.

-Furthermore, according to article 8 of the Hydrocarbons Law, the concessionaire is subject to special tax incentives (separately for each concession contract), namely a special 20% income tax and a 5% regional tax, exempted thus from any additional contributions or incumbrances.
+Furthermore, under Article 8 of the Hydrocarbons Law, concessionaires benefit from specific tax incentives applicable to each concession contract, including a special 20% income tax and a 5% regional tax, and are therefore exempt from any additional taxes or levies.

 -